amberisvibin/bbs/README.md

 `bbs` depends only upon `ncurses`.

+Run `make generate` to generate `version.c`, then make to build.
+Build files will be in `build/` and the executable `bbs` will be in the root of the repo.

-`make` builds the program, `make run` will make and then run the program, and `make clean` will clean up the build directory.
+`make run` will build and run the program, and `make clean` will clean up the `build/` directory.

 ## License